DAGWorks-Inc/hamilton/docs/how-tos/use-for-feature-engineering.rst

 Q. Can I use Hamilton for feature engineering with Feast?
 __________________________________________________________
 Yes, you can use Hamilton with Feast.
+See our [Feast example](https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/feast) and accompanying [blog post](https://blog.dagworks.io/p/featurization-integrating-hamilton).
 Typically people use Hamilton on the offline side to compute features that then get pushed to Feast.
 For the online side it varies as to how to integrate the two.